 [(3)] (5) The IDR process may not delay the effective date of any enforcement action.

-[(4)] (6) In the event a licensee requests an IDR of a violation written by a designee of the Department, the Department shall request the designee to participate in the IDR process.(5) Attorneys may not attend an IDR.
+[(4)] (6) In the event a licensee requests an IDR of a violation written by a designee of the Department, the Department shall request the designee to participate in the IDR process.

 10.07.14.12

 .12 Compliance Monitoring.

-A. The Department shall be responsible for monitoring and inspecting [assisted living] programs to ensure compliance with the regulatory requirements of this chapter.
+A. The Department shall be responsible for monitoring and inspecting assisted living programs to ensure compliance with the regulatory requirements of this chapter.

 B. Consistent with an interagency agreement, the Department may delegate certain aspects of its monitoring, inspection, or waiver responsibilities to the Department of Aging or a local health department.